box/brainy/README.md

 If either `$foo` or `$bar` are undefined, the template will simply return an empty string.
 In Smarty 3, the behavior is to throw an undefined index error.

+## Where is Brainy headed?

+- **Phase 1**: Provide a clean, drop-in replacement for Smarty that generates cleaner code and increases code quality.
+- **Phase 2**: Provide a backwards-compatible interface for allowing templates to compile asynchronously.
+- **Phase 3**: Allow templates to be compiled to [Hack](http://hacklang.org/) and add full async support.